INSEAD: MBA

-The INSEAD MBA programme welcomes approximately 1,000 participants every year who spend time between the INSEAD Europe and Asia Campuses.
-The INSEAD MBA lasts 10 months, with two cohorts joining per year, in September and January.
-The average age of students on the programme is 29 and a typical class has around 110 nationalities.
+The programme is delivered across INSEAD´s campuses in Europe and Asia.
+It lasts 10 months, with two cohorts joining per year, in September and January.

-Global Executive MBA (GEMBA)
+Global Executive MBA

-INSEAD runs a modular Global Executive MBA programme for over 200 participants every year across its Asia, Europe and Middle East campuses.
-INSEAD also offers the Tsinghua-INSEAD EMBA (TIEMBA) programme which takes in around 40 participants per year.
-In November 2024, INSEAD announced the launch of a new GEMBA Flex programme.
+The institution runs a modular Global Executive MBA (GEMBA) programme across its Asia, Europe and Middle East campuses.
+It also offers the Tsinghua-INSEAD EMBA (TIEMBA) programme.
+Since 2024 it has offered the GEMBA Flex programme, a master's programme for executives.

-Executive Master in Finance

-Taught over six modules (five modules on the INSEAD Asia Campus and one module on the INSEAD Europe Campus), the 18-month INSEAD Executive Master in Finance programme draws over 30 participants for every cohort.

-Executive Master in Change

-The INSEAD Executive Master in Change degree programme spans over 18 months and eight modules of three to four days.
-Each intake – whether on the Asia or Europe Campus – typically welcomes more than 100 participants.
-The programme is accredited Mastère Spécialisé by CGE, Conférence des Grandes Ecoles.

-Executive Education

-INSEAD Executive Education incorporates over 60 Open Programmes, 15 Open Online Programmes and a portfolio of over 200 Customised Programmes.
-These programmes are attended by more than 10,000 participants from over 3,800 companies every year.

 PhD

-The INSEAD PhD programme contributes to the school's research and currently has 86 participants on its Europe and Asia Campuses.
-To date, over 278 students have graduated from the programme.
+The INSEAD PhD Programme is a five-year, full-time programme offered across the school's Asia and Europe Campuses, through which doctoral students contribute to the school's research while preparing for careers as management scholars and professors.
+Students specialise in one of the eight areas: accounting and control, decision sciences, entrepreneurship, finance, marketing, organisational behaviour, strategy or technology and operations management.

+The programme is part of the INSEAD–Sorbonne University Alliance, which includes access to the Alliance’s Behavioural Lab in Paris and the possibility of a dual-degree PhD with Sorbonne University.

 Rankings and reputation

-QS World Universities Rankings has been ranking INSEAD #2 globally in the Subject Ranking for Business and Management since 2018, behind Harvard University.
+QS World Universities Rankings ranked INSEAD #2 globally in the Subject Ranking for Business and Management from 2018 to 2024.

-INSEAD's MBA program was ranked first globally by the Financial Times in 2016, 2017, and 2021, and has ranked among the top five in subsequent years, including #2 in 2018 and #4 in 2025.
-INSEAD's MBA program was ranked third globally by "Linkedin" in 2025.
+The INSEAD MBA programme was ranked first globally by the Financial Times in 2016, 2017, and 2021, and has ranked among the top five in subsequent years, including #2 in 2026.
+INSEAD's MBA program was ranked third globally by LinkedIn in 2025.

 Alumni

+William Hague, MBA 1986, Chancellor of the University of Oxford.

+Antoine Arnault, MBA 2006, CEO of Christian Dior SE.

+Karsten Wildberger, MBA 2000, German Minister of Digital Transformation, former CEO of Ceconomy.

+Julie Battilana, PhD 2006, Joseph C. Wilson Professor at Harvard Business School and the Alan L. Gleitsman Professor at the Harvard Kennedy School.

-The INSEAD alumni community consists of 68,861 individuals across 179 countries with 171 nationalities.
+The INSEAD alumni community consists of 73,881 individuals across 183 countries with 176 nationalities.

-The MBA programme has produced the second-highest number of Fortune 500 CEOs, behind Harvard Business School.
+The MBA programme has produced the second-highest number of Financial Times Global 500 CEOs, behind Harvard Business School.
 It is amongst the largest 20 producers of ultra high-net-worth individuals across all educational institutions, and is also amongst the top 10 producers of billionaire alumni amongst global MBA programs.
 INSEAD's MBA alumni are fourth worldwide in terms of capital raised, founder count, and company count (only behind Harvard's, Stanford's, and Wharton's).

-Partnerships and alliances

-INSEAD is in alliance with several academic and business partners.
+Faculty

+Research

+INSEAD’s faculty comprises about 170 permanent members from over 40 nationalities, spanning fields such as strategy, organisational behaviour, marketing, finance, and economics.
+INSEAD ranked ninth in the University of Texas at Dallas's Top 100 Business School Research Rankings (2020–2024) and tenth in the Financial Times global business-school research ranking (2024).
+Faculty output includes journal articles, books, and teaching cases published through institutions such as The Case Centre.